slsa-framework/oss-na24-slsa-workshop/activities/01/readme.md

 ### Attacks prevented

 Building with a high-level SLSA builder prevents [build threats (E) "compromise build process"](https://slsa.dev/spec/v1.0/threats), i.e., it prevents a build process compromise from infecting different builds.
-SLSA builders acheieve this by running each build process in an isolated, ephemeral environment.
+SLSA builders mitigates the threat by running each build process in an isolated, ephemeral environment.
 Beware of [dependency caching](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows) in your build, since those may violate this property.

 ### What you will need